Cardboard Cathedral: History

 Following the earthquakes, Shigeru Ban was invited to Christchurch by Rev. Craig Dixon, the cathedral's marketing and development manager, to discuss a temporary cathedral that could also host concerts and civic events.
 The concept was developed during that visit.
-Ban, who is characterised as a "disaster architect", designed the building pro bono; Ban collaborated with Christchurch architecture firm Warren and Mahoney.
+Ban, who is characterised as a "disaster architect", designed the building pro bono, in collaboration with Christchurch architecture firm Warren and Mahoney.

 Initially it was hoped to have the cathedral open in February 2012 for the first earthquake anniversary.
-A-frame in style, rising 24 m, it would incorporate 86 cardboard tubes of 500 kg each atop 6 m long containers.
+A-frame in style, rising 24 m, it incorporated 86 cardboard tubes of 500 kg each atop 6 m long containers.
 However, it was not until April 2012 that the site was blessed, and construction began on 24 July 2012.
 Once the decision had been made that the building would remain for St John parish, it was constructed as a permanent structure.

-At the same time as the site blessing, controversy raged about the Anglican diocese having applied to Christchurch City Council for an annual maintenance grant of NZ$240,000.
+At the same time as the site blessing, controversy raged about the Anglican Diocese having applied to Christchurch City Council for an annual maintenance grant of NZ$240,000.
 Such a maintenance grant had for many years been given for ChristChurch Cathedral, but with the Diocese determined to demolish it there was widespread opposition to an ongoing grant, and city councillors declined the request.

 The Great Christchurch Building Trust (GCBT), co-chaired by former MPs Jim Anderton and Philip Burdon, took the Anglican Church to the High Court, to determine whether the decision to demolish ChristChurch Cathedral breached an Act of Parliament that protects church buildings, and whether an insurance payout for ChristChurch Cathedral can be used for the transitional cathedral.
 In November 2012, the church began fund-raising to pay for the NZ$5 million project following the judge indicating it may not be legal to build a temporary cathedral using the insurance payout, which the judge confirmed as illegal in April 2013.

 Exposed cardboard that had become wet before the building was fully enclosed was removed and replaced.
 While construction was expected to be completed by Christmas 2012, it was pushed back several times.
 In February 2013, the NZ$5.3 million budget had increased to NZ$5.9 million because of cost escalations.

 Following the numerous delays the church hierarchy became secretive about the opening date and The Press reported on 2 August 2013 that the date was still unknown, only for an opening ceremony to be held later that day for a small number of invited guests.
 The contractor handed a symbolic key made from cardboard to the bishop.

 The building opened to the public on 6 August 2013 with a dedication service on 15 August.
 It was the first significant building opened as part of Christchurch's rebuild.